SSProve/ssprove/DOC.md

 (given by `fcompat`, which is usually derived automatically).

 Parallel composition of (raw) packages `p₀` and `p₁` is written `par p₀ p₁`.
-It is valid if we have `fesparate p₀ p₁` and compatible sets of locations both of which are usually automatic.
+It is valid if we have `fseparate p₀ p₁` and compatible sets of locations both of which are usually automatic.

 Finally, the identity package is defined as `ID I` where `I` is an interface.